-Soba can be prepared and served in a variety of ways like Ni-hachi soba, for example, which uses such a mixture of wheat.
-It is said that 20 percent wheat and 80 percent buckwheat is used, which correlates with its name — Ni (two) Hachi (eight).
-The versatile noodles can be served cold as zaru-soba or hot as kake-soba to warm hungry bellies.
+Soba can be prepared and served in a variety of ways like Ni-hachi soba, for example.
+Ni-hachi soba uses a mixture of about 20 percent wheat and 80 percent buckwheat.
+Interestingly, the percentages correlate with its name — Ni (two) Hachi (eight).
+Also, the versatile noodles may be cold for zaru-soba or hot for kake-soba to warm hungry bellies.
 However you choose to enjoy Japanese soba, the energizing flavor never fails to disappoint.

 Slurping Soba Day and Night

 Along the busy streets in the Edo period, patrons were enticed by the call of shop owners and the hearty sound of delicious soba noodles being hastily slurped up by happy customers.
 The dish was such a hit among the Edo people that just about every neighborhood had at least one or two packed soba restaurants.